adriannovegil/awesome-chaos-engineering/README.md

 > To understand all this knowledge is very important have a good background in Chaos Engineering, containers, fault injection, monitoring and observability.

-__Introduction__
+## 0. Introduction__

 One of the earliest examples of a chaos fault injection was disabling servers using a tool created by Netflix called Chaos Monkey.
 Chaos Monkey worked by randomly disabled ___production server___ instances to ensure that they could handle such failure scenarios.

-Similarly, for ___Kubernetes___ there are tools targeting deleting pods, such as Kube-monkey, Target’s Pod-reaper and Powerfulseal made by Bloomberg.
+Similarly, for ___Kubernetes___ there are tools targeting deleting pods, such as Kube-monkey, Target's Pod-reaper and Powerfulseal made by Bloomberg.

 For ___Docker___ a tool called Pumba by A. Ledenev can target containers and for Docker Swarm the docker-chaosmonkey can target services.

-Other tools in this area include BBC’s Chaos Lamdba for terminating ___EC2 instances___ and GomJabbar for targeting ___private clouds___.
+Other tools in this area include BBC's Chaos Lamdba for terminating ___EC2 instances___ and GomJabbar for targeting ___private clouds___.

 Chaos related fault injection can also be done on a more ___application specific level___.
 Two such system are ChaosMachine and TripleAgent targeting JVM based applications.

 The ___network layer___ is another fault injection vector with a lot of support from tools.
 Quite a few of them utilize Iptables in combination with Traffic Control network emulation to inject different kinds of network failures including latency and dropping a percentage of traffic.

-Open-source examples include Netflix’s Latency Monkey, Pumba, Blockade, Muxy, and Comcast.
+Open-source examples include Netflix's Latency Monkey, Pumba, Blockade, Muxy, and Comcast.

 Some ___close-source alternatives___ are Gremlin and ChaosCat.
 All tools are capable to be used either directly with a deployment environment or with some setup.